teaMonkeyFruit/library-TokenManager/README.md

 Few example uses cases:
 1. If you need to reuse the access token when calling another service.
-2. If you need to extract user info from the access token for data storage.
+2. If you need to extract user info from the access token for data storage, and you want to maintain seperation of concerns.

 Example code: